 Personal Locator Beacons, GPS and technology for your safety

 There are many ways technology can help keep you safe – however, it’s still important to note our advice on planning, preparing and watching weather conditions.
 Rescues in the mountains can be hampered by poor weather and remote locations.
-Read the following tips for using technology in the alpine region:
+Read the following tips for using technology:

 Read more about Personal Locator Beacons, GPS and technology for your safety

-- Personal Locator Beacons (PLBs) are available for loan at 3 locations in Kosciuszko National Park.
-You can pick one up from Snowy Region Visitor Centre in Jindabyne, Perisher Visitor Office, or Tumut Visitor Centre, when you drop in to complete a trip intention form on the dedicated iPads.
+- Personal Locator Beacons (PLBs) are available for loan at several locations in Kosciuszko National Park and Blue Mountains National Park.
+You can pick one up and complete a trip intention form at the following locations:

 - A refundable deposit is required to loan a PLB.
-They send a signal via satellite to the emergency centre in Canberra but keep in mind that helicopters can only fly if the weather in the mountains permits.
+They send a signal via satellite to the regional emergency centre but keep in mind that helicopters can only fly if the weather in the mountains permits.

 - Only activate a PLB if you are in danger or injured, and once activated stay where you are.

-- GPS (Global Positioning System) devices use a satellite network to give you your location.
+- Global Postioning System (GPS) devices use a satellite network to give you your location.
 Cold can also affect these batteries.
 Don’t rely solely on your GPS.

 - You’ll get the most benefit by combining a GPS with topographic maps and a compass.
 Make sure you know how to use your maps and the compass.